ojchris/aclib/web/modules/custom/flickr_formatter/README.md

    contributed Drupal module.
 Visit https://www.drupal.org/node/1897420 for further information.
  * Optionally install Flickr formatter Bootstrap sub-module for some of available Bootstrap components for Photosets.

 CONFIGURATION
 -------------

+    1. Go to "Configuration > Media > Flickr API Settings" and enter your Flickr credentials, API key and Secret.
-    1. Define new or use existing standard Text plain or Number field for your content type.
+    2. Define new or use existing standard Text plain or Number field for your content type.
 Flickr ID will be entered as a value of this field.
-    2. On "Manage Display" tab for the content type choose "Flickr" as a formatter.
+    3. On "Manage Display" tab for the content type choose "Flickr" as a formatter.
 Then click gear icon to set its settings and styles.